-1 ULC is a relationship between labour costs and productivity.
-If productivity is growing faster than the wages, then ULC is decreasing, which is an created by the crisis in 2009-2011 bridged the gap between the dynamics of productivity and labour costs.
+ULC is a relationship between labour costs and productivity.
+If productivity is growing faster than the wages, then ULC is decreasing, which is an the dynamics of productivity and labour costs.
 A more rapid drop in labour costs in comparison with productivity in 2009 and a rise in productivity in 2010 and 2011 determined a decrease in ULC on average by 7.5% per year, which indicated an improvement in the cost competitiveness of the Latvian producers.